 - You Are What You Hate: Marx loved to use these types of criticisms.
-Notably, when some people accused the socialists of wanting to turn all women into prostitutes, Marx shot back that it was actually them who forced women into selling their bodies to make ends meet.
+Notably, when some people accused socialists of wanting to turn all women into prostitutes by advocating free love, Marx retorted that it was they who forced women into selling their bodies to make ends meet.

 - You Cannot Kill An Idea: Thoroughly averted.
 According to Marx's materialist conception of history, ideas are spontaneously created by social classes as an attempt at social cohesion or outright control of the economic system.
 Ideas only live as long as they're useful to one of the social classes (either the ruling classes or the working classes) who profess a belief in them.
 Once ideas cease to have utility, they're discarded and fade into nonexistence or they mutate into a form that supports the new economic conditions.
 Ironically, Marxism itself has fallen prey to this due to the events of the 20th century; however, Marx himself considered the materialist conception of history a set of research principles and was rather hostile to "ideology" as he defined it.